doctrine/phpcr-odm/README.markdown

 # TODO

-* ensure that no Jackalope specific classes are used (especially relevant for the tests)
 * have the register-system-node-types command provide api conform node type definition as well to support other implementations
 * write documentation
 * expand test suite